byteofsoren/aims/README.md

 > Note: In the -h --help i also show that -N can be used to use personal repos.
 > That functionality is not completed.
 That would be a future work.

-Then you can use the `show` argument that shows what repos are installed and tracked by aim.
+Then you can use the `show` argument that shows what repos are installed and tracked by aims.

 ```
 $ python aims.py show